Pages in What happens to your recycling

 Getting rid of our unwanted waste responsibly can make a big difference to the planet, as well as save money that can be spent on essential services.

 Processing your recycling locally into valuable new products helps to preserve the earth’s natural resources.
+We currently process more than 98% of the borough's recyclable waste in the UK.

 On these pages is a summary of where your recycling ends up after we have collected it from your house or from one of our recycling centres.